tizenorg/platform.core.security.cynara/doc/mainpage.md

 * simple, single function API - for checking policies
 * thin client library - to make access control even more simple
 * ability to use external agent
-(in case of policies that can't be full processed in cynara and plugins)
+(in case of policies that can't be full processed in Cynara and plugins)

 # API